Canadian Investment Performance Council (CIPC)

 About the CIPC

-The Canadian Investment Performance Council (CIPC) of CFA Societies Canada is a council of independently minded expert volunteers from across Canada.
-The objective of the CIPC is to provide thought leadership on investment performance best practices and promote adoption of the GIPS® standards in the pursuit of fairness and transparency for Canadian market participants.
-The CIPC was formed in 2008 as a national initiative of the Canadian CFA Societies, to promote adherence to the highest standards of ethical behaviour, encourage professional development through the CFA program and facilitate respectful open exchange of information and opinions.
-The CIPC is currently recognized by CFA Institute as the official sponsor of the GIPS Standards for the Canadian market.
+The Canadian Investment Performance Council (CIPC) of CFA Societies Canada is a council of independently minded volunteers from across Canada.
+The objective of the CIPC is to provide thought leadership on best practices for investment performance measurement and to promote adoption of the GIPS® standards for Canadian market participants.
+The GIPS standards are a set of voluntary performance reporting standards that focus on fair representation and full disclosure in calculating and presenting investment performance.
+The CIPC was formed in 2008 as a national initiative of the Canadian CFA Societies to foster adherence to the highest standards of ethical behaviour, encourage professional development through the CFA® designation and CIPM Program, and facilitate a respectful open exchange of information and opinions.
+The CIPC is recognized by CFA Institute as the official sponsor of the GIPS Standards for the Canadian market.
+Additionally, the CIPC also advocates for adherence to the CFA Institute Asset Manager Code™ (AMC), which defines the ethical and professional duties of firms managing assets for clients.

-From time to time, the CIPC publishes articles and presentations on performance topics.
+From time to time, the CIPC publishes articles and presentations on investment performance measurement topics.

 Council Members

 Matt has served on the CIPC since November 2020.
-Matt leads the Performance Measurement & Analytics department at the Investment Management Corporation of Ontario (IMCO), responsible for accurate and timely reporting of performance measurement and analytics to support the investment decision-making process.
-Prior to joining IMCO in April 2019, Matt was a Managing Director at State Street in the Performance & Analytics department, having held positions of increasing responsibility over 24 years at State Street.
+Matt is the Senior Director of Performance Measurement and Analytics the Investment Management Corporation of Ontario (IMCO), responsible for the accurate and timely reporting of performance measurement and analytics to support the investment decision-making process.
+Prior to joining IMCO in April 2019, Matt was a Managing Director at State Street in the Performance and Analytics department, having held positions of increasing responsibility over 24 years at State Street.
 Matt holds a Bachelor of Commerce degree from McMaster University and is a CFA charterholder.

 Matt Swan

 David has served on the CIPC since October 2022.
 David Spaulding has been a thought leader in our industry for more than 30 years, and has in-depth experience and knowledge of all aspects of investment performance and risk measurement.
 Dave has over 40 years’ experience in management and technology, including over 35 years in the financial sector.
 He has conducted training classes for clients, the CFA Institute, as well as local societies for 25 years.
 He has written four books, and been a co-author and/or editor of five more.
 He has also written numerous articles for various industry publications.
 Dave has served on a variety of industry committees and working groups.
 He earned a BA in Mathematics from Temple University, an MS in Systems Management from the University of Southern California, an MBA in Finance from the University of Baltimore, and a doctorate in Finance and International Economics from Pace University.
-Dave’s wife of nearly 48 years died in 2020.
-He is now engaged to a soon-to-be-retired attorney from Ontario.
-His sons, daughter-in-law, and three grandchildren live in New Jersey.
-He and his fiancé are “snow-birds,” splitting their time between Ontario and Florida.
 Dave served six years in local politics in North Brunswick, NJ: four years as mayor and two as a councilman (one year as council president).
 He also served in the Field Artillery branch of the US Army for nearly five years, earning the rank of captain.

 David Spaulding